 Decision-making about life-sustaining treatment by a person who has capacity (and can decide what treatment to accept or refuse) is less complex than for a person who has lost capacity (this is known as impaired capacity).
-Where a person has impaired capacity, a substitute decision-maker must ‘stand in the shoes’ of the person and try to make the decision about treatment the person would have made if they could do so themselves.
+Where a person has impaired capacity and there is no Advance Care Directive, a substitute decision-maker will be required to make the treatment decision.

 The following pages explore Australia's laws relating to:

 - withholding and withdrawing life-sustaining treatment from adults